nwlandry/opinion-disparity-in-hypergraphs/README.md

 ## Top-level (no directory)

 Plotting scripts:
-* *plot_community_visualization.ipynb*: This notebook generates Fig. 1.
+* *plot_illustrations.ipynb*: This notebook generates Figs. 1 and 2.
-* *plot_empirical_polarization.ipynb*: This notebook generates the subplots in the left column of Fig. 3 from data in the "Data/polarization" folder.
+* *plot_empirical_polarization.ipynb*: This notebook generates the subplots in the left column of Fig. 4 from data in the "Data/polarization" folder.
-* *plot_mean-field_polarization.ipynb*: This notebook generates the subplots in the right column of Fig. 3 from data in the "Data/polarization" folder as well as some of the subplots in Fig. 6.
+* *plot_mean-field_polarization.ipynb*: This notebook generates the subplots in the right column of Fig. 4 from data in the "Data/polarization" folder as well as some of the subplots in Fig. 7.
-* *plot_imbalanced_beta2c.ipynb*: This notebook generates Fig. 5.
+* *plot_imbalanced_beta2c.ipynb*: This notebook generates Fig. 6.
-* *plot_polarization_boundaries*: This notebook generates the subplots for Fig. 4.
+* *plot_polarization_boundaries*: This notebook generates the subplots for Fig. 5.

 Mean-field polarization:
 * *mean-field_polarization.jl*: This script outputs JSON files of the polarization for (a) fixed $\widetilde{\beta}_2$ and $\widetilde{\beta}_3$ (varying $\epsilon_2$ and $\epsilon_3$) and (b) fixed $\epsilon_2$ and $\epsilon_3$ (varying $\widetilde{\beta}_2$ and $\widetilde{\beta}_3$).